supernova4869/s_mmpbsa/README.md

 If you encountered any difficulty while using s_mmpbsa, or you found any bugs, or you have any suggestion on improving s_mmpbsa, please E-mail me or join my QQ group 864191465 to describe.

 ## New Folder (?
+- Add figures: plotting data, 2D interaction plots like Ligplot+
 - Multi-threading
 - Alanine scanning
-- Add supporting of other PBSA solvers, e.g., AFMPB, Delphi2, and also built-in LPBE solver
+- Add support of other PBSA solvers, e.g., AFMPB, Delphi2, and also built-in LPBE solver